QubesOS/qubes-doc/user/common-tasks/software-update-dom0.md

 # Installing and updating software in dom0

 Updating dom0 is one of the main steps in [Updating Qubes OS].
-It is very import to keep dom0 up-to-date with the latest [security] updates.
+It is very important to keep dom0 up-to-date with the latest [security] updates.
 We also publish dom0 updates for various non-security bug fixes and enhancements to Qubes components.
 In addition, you may wish to update the kernel, drivers, or libraries in dom0 when [troubleshooting newer hardware].